Minister of Economic Development

 Minister responsible for Opportunities NB

-Francine Landry is a businesswoman who is very active in economic development, tourism, and culture.
+Francine Landry has extensive experience as a businesswoman in economic development, tourism, and culture.

-From 2012 until recently, Ms. Landry was in charge of the economic component of the 2014 Congrès mondial acadien.
+From 2012 to 2014, Ms. Landry was in charge of the economic component of the 2014 Congrès mondial acadien.
 She was responsible for promoting and facilitating cooperation between international partners, entrepreneurs, and stakeholders in northern New Brunswick, northern Maine, and Témiscouata, Quebec.